 Apply the label automatically to files and emails, or recommend a label.
-Choose how to identify sensitive information that you want labeled, and the label can be applied automatically, or you can prompt users to apply the label that you recommend.
+Choose how to identify sensitive information that you want labeled, and the label can be applied automatically, or you can prompt users to apply the label that you recommend with a policy tip.
 If you recommend a label, you can customize the prompt but the following example shows the automatically generated text:

 For more information about the Auto-labeling for files and emails settings when you create or edit a sensitivity label, see Apply a sensitivity label to content automatically for Office apps, and Labeling in Microsoft Purview Data Map.